wunzeco/ansible-filebeat/README.md

 Filebeat
 ========

-Ansible role to install and configure Filebeat 5.x
+Ansible role to install and configure Filebeat 5+

-> WARNING:
->    Support Filebeat v1.x removed.
->    Use an earlier version (git commit: 8cddaa0eab307ac168d690cfe9a9d26f93098530)
->    of this role for v1.x support

 ## Examples